 - Have had close contact in the past 14 days with anyone who has tested positive for or displayed symptoms of COVID-19, even if asymptomatic

 Your participation in following these guidelines will help reduce the prevalence of COVID-19 infections.
-Unvaccinated library users who refuse to comply with these requirements will be asked to leave the building and informed of available virtual and curbside services and resources.
+Library users who refuse to comply with these requirements will be asked to leave the building and informed of available virtual and curbside services and resources.

 Users of the University Libraries are expected to treat library staff, fellow users, and library materials and facilities with courtesy and respect.